Silver Lake, Los Angeles: Early history

+Queer liberation

 The Black Cat Tavern, a fairly popular bar that has now become a historic-cultural monument, was the site of a police raid in 1967 that spread to adjacent bars, becoming a full-blown riot, which resulted in more than a dozen arrests.
 The protests in response to the raid predated the Stonewall riots by two years.

-Los Globos is another popular bar that has become the site of Banjee Balls where the LGBT youth come together.
-Voguing is a large part of the balls and brings a Paris Is Burning vibe into Los Angeles night life.
-The building was originally one of the earliest American Legion halls.
-Circus of Books was a bookstore and gay pornography shop that was notable as a gay cruising spot of the late 20th Century.
+Beginning in the 1970s, the neighborhood became the nexus of Los Angeles' gay leather subculture.

+HIV/AIDS epidemic

-As the AIDS epidemic gripped the US in the 1980s tensions between gay men and the LAPD escalated.
-Several LGBT activists in Silver Lake claimed they felt unsafe reporting hate crimes against them to the police, whom they felt harbored anti-LGBT sentiments.
-Their complaints grew to the point that then-City Council member Michael Woo advocated to establish a hotline to relay information to police indirectly and compile statistics on the frequency of gay-bashings.
+As the HIV/AIDS epidemic gripped the US in the 1980s, tensions between gay men and the Los Angeles Police Department escalated.
+Several LGBT activists in Silver Lake claimed they felt unsafe reporting hate crimes against them to the police, who they felt harbored anti-LGBT sentiments.
+Their complaints grew to the point that then-City Council member Michael Woo advocated establishing a hotline to relay information to police indirectly and compile statistics on the frequency of gay-bashings.
 Some bath houses, which acted as social spaces for gay men, were shut down by the city government in an effort to curb the spread of the virus.
 The ensuing controversy reflected a nationwide debate about whether this type of action constituted public health policy or perpetuation of discrimination against the LGBT community.

+Circus of Books was a bookstore and gay pornography shop that was notable as a gay cruising spot in the 1980s.

+Gentrification

+Beginning in the 1990s, gentrification changed the area by pushing out cruising for sex.

-In 1992 about 85 activists protested gay-bashing and violent acts against homosexuals in the area, carrying banners emblazoned with “Stop the Violence” along Sunset Boulevard.
+In 1992, about 85 activists protested gay-bashing and violent acts against homosexuals in the area, carrying banners emblazoned with “Stop the Violence” along Sunset Boulevard.

+Gay bar Akbar opened on New Year's Eve 1995.
+In 2004, fearing displacement through gentrification, the bar's owners purchased the building and converted the neighboring unit into a dance floor.

+Since 2006, Eagle LA has served as a popular gathering point for the local gay leather subculture.
+Its location was home to several prior gay bars: Shed (1968-1972), Outcast (1972-1983), and Gauntlet II (1983-2005).

+Beginning in 2011, the City of Los Angeles removed anti-cruising traffic signs installed in Silver Lake, but additional such signs were identified and removed in 2024.

+In response to gentrification and the closure of several local gay bars, the Off Sunset Festival was launched in 2013 to celebrate the neighborhood's rich LGBT+ history.

-In 2019 Maebe A. Girl, who is non-binary and uses she/her and they/them pronouns, became the first drag queen ever elected to public office in the United States, due to being elected to the Silver Lake Neighborhood Council.
+In 2019, Maebe A. Girl became the first drag queen ever elected to public office in the United States, joining the Silver Lake Neighborhood Council.